keboola/connection-docs/components/extractors/database/index.md

 having only newly added rows in a Storage table is that the table contains all loaded data and it is not necessary to synchronize extraction and processing.

-**NOTE** Our MS SQL connector leverages the CDC Tables feature of the MS SQL server to perform Incremental Fetching.
+***NOTE:** Our MS SQL connector leverages the CDC Tables feature of the MS SQL server to perform Incremental Fetching.
-See more in the [MS SQL CDC Mode](/components/extractors/database/microsoft-sql/#cdc-change-data-capture-mode) section.
+See more in the [MS SQL CDC Mode](/components/extractors/database/microsoft-sql/#cdc-change-data-capture-mode) section.*

-### Log-based replication
+### Log-Based Replication

 Due to the differences in log replication implementation in different systems, our log-based connectors may differ in configuration options and behaviour based on the source database.